snowberryfield/printemps/README.md

 - [`example/quadratic_assignment.cpp`](example/quadratic_assignment.cpp) solves a quadratic assignment problem as an example of optimization that incorporates nonlinear functions and user-defined neighborhoods.

 ## Compilation
-A source code of program integrating cppmh can be compiled by C++14 standards compatible compilers with specifying include search path where cppmh is installed.
+A source code of program integrating PRINTEMPS can be compiled by C++14 standards compatible compilers with specifying include search path where it is installed.
 For instance, the example code [`example/knapsack.cpp`](example/knapsack.cpp) can be built by following command using g++:
 ```
-$g++ -std=c++14 -O2 -I path/to/cppmh [-fopenmp] sample/knapsack.cpp -o knapsack.exe
+$g++ -std=c++14 -O2 -I path/to/printemps [-fopenmp] sample/knapsack.cpp -o knapsack.exe
 ```

 The option `-fopenmp` is required to activate parallel computation.
 See [Solver Options](document/solver_option_guide.md) for details.